BAMGames/europa-universalis-rules/doc/hre.md

 Schmalkaldic league event allows HAB to break the Saxon alliance:

-  * HAB gets the help of the intervention of Maurice of Wettin.
+  * HAB gets the help of the intervention of Maurice of Saxe.
 Maurice comes to his help with 1 LD of veteran troops anywhere in the HRE during the first turn of the LoS war.
 The Saxony division has to be part of the peace agreement.

 At the peace phase: